 How to adapt content for voice search marketing?

 It’s an obvious point that we communicate differently via speech as opposed to text.
 This needs to be kept in mind when curating content for voice search marketing purposes.
+While the devices themselves take care of the complex voice recognition, a search query on voice is different to a traditional SEO search.
+Does it matter if it is on an iPad, iPhone or Google device?
+We also need to consider how consumers use voice to shop, how does it impact ecommerce and what should we look for in analytics.
 Some important tips to remember when trying to create content that’s useful for voice searches includes:

 Create a local listing

 Voice search provides local, up to date information for its users.
 You should ensure your product/service is a local listing in order to appear for searches that relate to a specific location, e.g.) “Alexa, who is the best hairdresser near me?”
 Voice search marketing should boost traffic to your website and direct users to your actual physical location.
 Make sure you have claimed your free Google Business Profile listing and review the information to ensure it’s accurate.